dntoll/1DV608/Assignment_2/Assignment2_Volontary_Test_cases.md

  * The text "Logged in", is shown.
  * The feedback "Welcome and you will be remembered" is shown
  * A logout button is shown
+ * Client has cookies for username and password, username is "Admin", password is a random string, unreadable

 ![After Input](loginwithkeep.png)
 ![After Input](cookies.png)